 Horses generally develop a taste for these bits and will accept them more willingly.
 Also the rust has that acidity that promotes salivation and chewing.
-This will limit frictions and keep your horse’s mouth lubricated and healthy.
+This will limit friction and keep your horse’s mouth lubricated and healthy.

 Copper, copper alloys or copper inlays

 Copper alloys are mid- to high-range in price and have fair durability.
-They are made with silicon, or zinc and have a golden colour to them which makes them popular for use as dressage bits.
+They are made with silicon or zinc and have a golden colour to them which makes them popular for use as dressage bits.

 Rubber, plastics and nylons

 These bits are usually cheaper but they don’t last very long because many horses can chew through them quickly.
-They are not suitable as for long term use but for temporary injuries.
+They are not suitable as for long term use but rather for temporary injuries.

 Aluminum and Nickel options

 Nickel combinations with steel, zinc and brass are fairly common.
 Check out this chart form Horse Journal for a better breakdown of nickel combinations of you are interested.
 I don’t like going into them because of incidences of allergic reactions.
-Better safe then sorry!
+Better safe than sorry!